racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Shell/Home/Practical.md

 @metadata order=20
 @metadata tagstring=practical usage qshell script file system directories network

-[fswalker]: #/Scripting/UsingPyLabs
+[fswalker]: #/Scripting/UsingPylabs

 #Using the Q-Shell
 In the previous sections you have learned how to work with the Q-Shell and what the principles are.
 In this section you will get some more practical examples to use the Q-Shell.

-Q-Shell can interact with the OS which hosts PyLabs.
+Q-Shell can interact with the OS which hosts Pylabs.
 For example you can create new directories, copy files, and various other file system commands.
 All operating system commands are located under `q.system.` in the Q-Shell.
 * file system commands:`q.system.fs`, for example copy files, create directories, ...
 * OS process commands:`q.system.process`, for example check if process is alive, kill processes, ...